We're so happy to see you.

 We’re so glad to have you join us!
+We hope that St. Luke's can help you in your walk with God.

 At St. Luke’s, you will see some people dressed casually and others dressed more formally.
 Wear whatever makes you comfortable.

 As you enter the church, an usher will greet you and hand you a bulletin that includes a visitor card and the order of service.
 Feel free to sit wherever you are comfortable.
 The area rug in the back of the church is reserved for families.
 Children of all ages are welcome to participate in worship in this space.
+After the service begins, the priest will invite the children forward to attend Children's Chapel.
+Parents are welcome to attend with their children, if they like.

 All baptized Christians are welcome at Communion.
 If you wish to receive a blessing instead of bread or wine, come forward when the usher directs you and cross your arms over your chest.
 If you need help walking to Communion or would prefer to have Communion brought to you at your seat, an usher will be happy to help you.